Why your send time optimization is probably making things worse

 What matters far more?
 Day of week consistency.
 Subscribers who know your newsletter arrives every Tuesday at 10am develop a habit.
 They anticipate it.
 Some even structure their morning around it.

-When you optimise send times individually, you sacrifice this habitual behaviour for a marginal improvement in immediate opens.
+When you optimize send times individually, you sacrifice this habitual behavior for a marginal improvement in immediate opens.
 You’re trading long-term retention for short-term metrics.

-For most operator-to-reader newsletters, though—the kind where you’re building a relationship, establishing a voice, creating a space for your subscribers—consistency beats optimisation every time.
+For most operator-to-reader newsletters, though—the kind where you’re building a relationship, establishing a voice, creating a space for your subscribers—consistency beats optimization every time.

 What to do instead